Skip to main content

 Merge Configuration

-When Maven reads the settings.xml file, it merges the configuration with the POM file.
-This means that if a setting is defined in both the POM and settings.xml, the value from the settings.xml will override the one in the POM file.
+When Maven reads settings.xml, it merges the config with the POM file.
+A setting may be in both the POM and settings.xml.
+Then the settings.xml value wins over the POM.

 settings-merge